 Anonymous types in C# are a feature that allows us to create objects at runtime without having to explicitly define a class.

-Some of the features of anonymous types are,
+Some characteristics of anonymous types are,

 - Immutability: Once created, an anonymous type cannot change its properties.

-- Temporary use: They are ideal for storing temporary data, especially in LINQ queries.
+- Temporary Use: They are ideal for storing temporary data, especially in LINQ queries.

-keyword is used followed by an object initializer.
-Here is a simple example:
+To create an anonymous type, you use the new keyword followed by an object initializer.
+Here’s a simple example:

 var person = new { Name = "Luis", Age = 30 };